miku/exploreio/Solutions.md

 read operations.
 We skip 5 bytes, then read 9 bytes, which should yield the desired string.

-We also see that strings can be turned into readers, too.
+We also see that strings can be turned into readers as well.

 ```go
 	// TODO: Print the string "io.Reader" to stdout (4 lines).